addisuanley2010/Blog_App/README.md

 # Blog_App
-#This is fullstack blog Application using React, Node , Express and Mongodb database
+#This is fullstack blog Application using React, Node , Express and Mongodb database and tailwind css